ajayt6/quickio-chrome_client/README.md

-# Chrome client for Quicky notification system
+# Chrome client for Quicky password manager
-(Now code has a lot of hardcoded values.
-But it is able to receive signal from android device and take a basic action)
+(Work in progress)
+Quicky is a password manager with remote fingerprint authentication support from Android phones to PC